 The London 2012 Olympic and Paralympic Games gave us an exciting opportunity to inspire the nation to enjoy sport.
 The government wants to secure a significant and lasting legacy from the games, and to develop children’s enjoyment of sport and physical activity from an early age.
-As a result they have provided additional funding of £150 million per annum for academic years 2013 to 2014 and 2014 to 2015 to improve provision of physical education (PE) and sport in primary schools.
+As a result they have provided additional funding of £150 million per annum for academic years 2013 to 2018 to improve provision of physical education (PE) and sport in primary schools.

 We truly believe that sport should be an important part of our school.
 Great schools have long known that sporting excellence and participation go hand in hand with high academic standards.

 Schools, teachers and sporting bodies all agree that particular support is required for primary schools and this funding is provided jointly by the Departments for Education, Health and Culture, Media and Sport.